Differences between fixed and adjustable rate loans

-With a fixed-rate loan, your monthly payment doesn't change for the entire duration of the mortgage.
+With a fixed-rate loan, your monthly payment doesn't change for the entire duration of the loan.
 The longer you pay, the more of your payment goes toward principal.
-Your property taxes may go up (or rarely, down), and so might the homeowner's insurance in your monthly payment.
-For the most part payment amounts on your fixed-rate loan will increase very little.
+The property taxes and homeowners insurance will go up over time, but generally, payments on these types of loans don't increase much.

 Your first few years of payments on a fixed-rate loan go mostly toward interest.
 The amount paid toward your principal amount goes up slowly each month.

 You might choose a fixed-rate loan in order to lock in a low interest rate.
 Borrowers select these types of loans when interest rates are low and they wish to lock in at the low rate.
 If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can provide more stability in monthly payments.
 If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to help you lock in a fixed-rate at the best rate currently available.
 Call Independent Bankers Mortgage at (888) 478-9991 for details.

 There are many kinds of Adjustable Rate Mortgages.
 Generally, interest rates on ARMs are determined by an outside index.
 Some examples of outside indexes are: the 6-month Certificate of Deposit (CD) rate, the 1 year Treasury Security rate, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.